root-28/Early-Signals-in-Noisy-Network/README.md

 # Early-Signals-in-Noisy-Network
 **📄 Paper Title :** Early Signals in Noisy Network: A Meta Hybrid Deep learning framework for Reconnaissance Detection in IoT Environments

-**Conference Name :** Information, Communication and Computing Technology: 11th International Conference, ICICCT 2026
+**Conference Name :** International Conference on Emerging Technologies in Engineering, Pharmacy, and Life Sciences 2026 **Vijaywada, India**

 🎯 Research Objective
 The objective is to investigate whether combining optimized recurrent deep learning with gradient-boosted meta-classification can improve reconnaissance/attack detection performance in noisy and diverse IoT traffic.